 - Passive Transport: Not affected by oxygen content.

-- Active Transport: Stopped by metabolic inhibitors.
+- Effect of Metabolic Inhibitors:- Active Transport: Stopped by metabolic inhibitors.

 - Passive Transport: Not influenced by metabolic inhibitors.